Tom Seaver: Awards and honors

 The Mets retired Seaver's uniform number 41 in 1988 in a Tom Seaver Day ceremony, making him the franchise's first player to be so honored.

 Seaver was elected to the Baseball Hall of Fame on January 7, 1992, with the then-highest percentage of votes with 98.84%.
 He was named on 425 out of 430 ballots.
 Three of the five ballots that had omitted Seaver were blank, cast by writers protesting the Hall's decision to make Pete Rose ineligible for consideration.
 One ballot was sent by a writer who was recovering from open-heart surgery and failed to notice Seaver's name.
 The fifth "no" vote was cast by a writer who said he never voted for any player in their first year of eligibility.
 Seaver is one of two players enshrined in the Hall of Fame with a Mets cap on his plaque, along with Mike Piazza.
 He was also inducted into the New York Mets Hall of Fame, the Marine Corps Sports Hall of Fame, and the Cincinnati Reds Hall of Fame.

+In 1999, Seaver ranked 32nd on Sporting News' list of the 100 Greatest Baseball Players, the only player to have spent a majority of his career with the Mets to make the list.
+In 2016, ESPN.com ranked Seaver 34th on its list of the greatest MLB players, while The Athletic ranked him the 41st-greatest player in 2020.

 On September 28, 2006, Seaver was chosen as the "Hometown Hero" for the Mets franchise by ESPN.
 Seaver made a return to Shea Stadium during the "Shea Goodbye" closing ceremony on September 28, 2008, where he threw out the final pitch in the history of the stadium to Piazza.
 Along with Piazza he opened the Mets' new home, Citi Field with the ceremonial first pitch on April 13, 2009.

 The 2013 Major League Baseball All-Star Game was dedicated to Seaver.
 He concluded the introduction of the starting lineup ceremonies by throwing out the ceremonial first pitch.
 Mets player David Wright participated.
 In 2019, the New York City renamed the street outside Citi Field from 126th Street to Seaver Way and changed the ballpark's address to 41 Seaver Way, a salute of the number he wore throughout his career.

 In 2017, Seaver was awarded the Bob Feller Act of Valor Award as the Hall of Fame recipient.

-On April 15, 2022 at their home opener against the Arizona Diamondbacks, the Mets unveiled a 10-foot statue of Seaver in front of Citi Field.
+On April 15, 2022, at their home opener against the Arizona Diamondbacks, the Mets unveiled a 10-foot statue of Seaver in front of Citi Field.